alhog/Geobox/README.md

 ## Unified Programming Language and Toolchain

-We have developed a unified programming language and toolchain specifically designed for our quantum-geometric smart contract framework.
-This language and toolchain provide developers with the tools they need to write, test, and deploy smart contracts on our platform.
+***We must develop a unified programming language and toolchain specifically designed for our quantum-geometric smart contract framework.
+This language and toolchain will provide developers with the tools they need to write, test, and deploy smart contracts on our platform.***

 # Implementation Roadmap

 The implementation of our quantum-geometric smart contract framework will be a complex and challenging task that requires careful planning and coordination.

-Here's our proposed roadmap:
+*Here's our proposed roadmap: TBA*

 ## Phased Development and Integration Plan